-The grades S and U are used for courses which are taken under the satisfactoryunsatisfactory option.
+The grades S and U are used for courses that are taken under the satisfactory-unsatisfactory option.
 If you have completed at least one academic year (30 semester hours) at Shippensburg University and are maintaining a cumulative QPA of 2.5 or better, you may schedule up to a maximum of three credits (or one four credit course) per semester under the satisfactory-unsatisfactory option.
-Transfer students with more than 30 semester hours accepted in transfer may adopt the satisfactoryunsatisfactory option for their first semester at Shippensburg.
+Transfer students with more than 30 semester hours accepted in transfer may adopt the satisfactory-unsatisfactory option for their first semester at Shippensburg.